 If you’re unsure of whether or not you need to hire a motorcycle accident attorney to represent you, consider what you and your family have on the line after a collision.
 In general, if your injuries are serious to catastrophic, it is important to hire a lawyer, as these injuries can generate medical bills far into your future.
 Statistically, even after you pay attorney’s fees, the odds are high that you will recover greater financial compensation for your motorcycle accident with assistance from a lawyer than if you represent yourself.

-Between 2015 and 2019, 297 motorcyclists lost their lives on Nevada roadways.
-This amounts to 18.6% of the total number of fatal accidents that took place in Nevada in the same time period.
+Between 2016 and 2020, 300 motorcyclists lost their lives on Nevada roadways.
+This amounts to 19% of the total number of fatal accidents that took place in Nevada in the same time period.
 The overwhelming majority of these motorcycle crashes took place in an urban setting at 77%, versus the remaining 23% that took place in rural areas.
-According to 2020 data from the National Highway Traffic Safety Administration, motorcyclists were 28 times more likely than passenger car occupants to die in a crash per vehicle mile traveled, and almost five times more likely to be injured.
+According to 2021 data from the National Highway Traffic Safety Administration, motorcyclists were 24 times more likely than passenger car occupants to die in a crash per vehicle mile traveled, and almost four times more likely to be injured.

 Determining the cause of your motorcycle accident is one of the first steps that you will take in an injury claim.
 This is because Nevada, like most of the 50 states, uses a tort-based insurance law.
 This law states that the person or party at fault for an automobile accident is financially responsible for the related property damage and victims’ medical bills.
 No-fault states, on the other hand, require all injured parties to seek financial benefits from their own car insurance providers, regardless of who caused the crash.